Holiday rentals in Islay

 Top guest favourite

-A glamping pod offering a unique secluded position with uninterrupted ocean views.
+A modern air bnb property offering a unique secluded position with uninterrupted ocean views.
 Ideally situated on the three distillery pathway and less than a mile from the fishing village of port Ellen where shops, restaurants and bars are located.
-Walking distance from ferry terminal makes it the perfect base for your Islay experience.
+Approximately a mile from the ferry terminal makes it the perfect base your Islay experience.

 Popular amenities for Islay holiday rentals